Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

     privateStorefrontToken: Oxygen?.env?.PRIVATE_STOREFRONT_API_TOKEN,
     /* The Storefront API version that your app uses */
     storefrontApiVersion: '2022-07',
+    /* (Optional) The unique ID for the storefront.
+Only gets assigned by Oxygen */
+    storefrontId: Oxygen?.env?.PUBLIC_STOREFRONT_ID,
   },
   /* A path to a custom page to render when the server encounters an unhandled exception */
   serverErrorPage: '/src/Error.jsx',